shimst3r/agipy/README.md

 alternatives that include "nukes" or "EMPs".

 [Python](https://www.python.org/) is the language `agipy` is implemented in.
-It is a great language for everything concerning cloud infrastructure and automisation, and it happens to be the language I feel most comfortable with.
+It is a great language for everything concerning cloud infrastructure and automation, and it happens to be the language I feel most comfortable with.

 ## How to use `agipy`